johnellison/gulp-webapp-foundation-jade/README.md

 ## Purpose

 This repo is meant to provide a basic starting point for a front-end web project using the latest version of Foundation alongside the Jade templating language.

+## Future

+I will be turning this into a Yeoman generator once I get a good feature set I'm happy with.